 I walked to the rear of our train for this picture.

-I changed my location to a small loading dock for the forward short move.
+I changed my location to a small loading dock for the short forward move.

 The cab of the SP 4449.

-Our car attendant used several children to clean the car windows.
-He would hold them up and they did an excellent job of cleaning.
-The train was then loaded and we departed at 9:00 AM by backing down the siding to the mainline beyond the BNSF Station.
-Once we had that switch thrown, we pulled forward beginning our trip back to Portland.
+Southern Pacific 4449 to Portland 9/17/2006The train was then loaded and we departed at 9:00 AM by backing down the siding to the mainline beyond the BNSF station.
+Once that switch was thrown, we pulled forward beginning our trip back to Portland.

-SP 4449 then backed off the trestle before starting the photo runby.
+The Southern Pacific 4449 then backed off the trestle before starting the photo runby.

 The Willow Creek Trestle before the photo runby was about to begin.